Login to use advanced features with bigger limits. New users get 10 free credits.

 1. Type or paste your Pascal code in the input box.

-2. Click the convert button.
+2. Click on the "Convert" button.

-3. The resulting Fsharp code from the conversion will be displayed in the output box.
+3. The converted F# code will be displayed in the output box.

 Examples

-The following are examples of code conversion from Pascal to Fsharp using this converter.
+The following are examples of code conversion from Pascal to F# using this converter.
 Note that you may not always get the same code since it is generated by an AI language model which is not 100% deterministic and gets updated from time to time.

 Example 1 - Is String Palindrome